HewlettPackard/trust-ml/sphinx/_build/html/_sources/usage.rst.txt

 Run
 ---
 The framework can be run through :code:`main.py`.
-It takes in a path to a trained model and its weights, the path to a dataset, and the directory to log to.
 Example for having ResNet-50 as the victim model with which the adversarial samples can be generated:

 .. code-block:: bash